ZPNMiaoHeng/tinyriscv_v/tests/example/timer_int/README.md

-a simple c program which can run on tinyriscv.
+Simple c program which can verify interrupt function.